this picture and the next two from Russian social media

 Life and works

-This Palace is the life work of Vladimir Filippovich Akulov.
-Born in the late 1920's, maybe in 1929, he only had four years of primary education.
+This Palace is the life work of Vladimir Filippovich Akulov (around 1929-around 2012), who only had four years of primary education.

 Already as a young boy he felt attracted to wood carving and when he and his mother for some time stayed in Ukraine, he carved small wooden items such as toys, planes and cars, which he sold on the streets to earn a living.

 Akulov was conscripted in the military, serving in the Sakhalin area in Russia's far east and after this time in the army he settled in the 1950's in Klimovo, where he got a job in a local cannery.

 Akulov's house in Klimovo